VPRLab/SoMo/README.md

 ```

 MetaTrustLab hosts another version of `SoMo` running on [MetaScan](https://metatrust.io/metascan), and the code is available in [falcon](https://github.com/MetaTrustLabs/falcon-metatrust/tree/main/falcon/somo).

-For the dataset used in the paper, please refer to the dataset repository at [VPRLab/ModifierDataset](https://github.com/VPRLab/ModifierDataset).

 ## Get Started